matthewbdwyer/tipc/README.md

 ## TIP Language, Interpreter, and Analyzers

-TIP is a "Tiny Imperative Programming" language developed by Anders Moeller and Michael I. Schwartzbach for the [Static Program Analysis](https://cs.au.dk/~amoeller/spa/ "Static Program Analysis") lecture notes that they developed for graduate instruction at Aarhus University.
+TIP is a "Tiny Imperative Programming" language developed by Anders M&#248;ller and Michael I. Schwartzbach for the [Static Program Analysis](https://cs.au.dk/~amoeller/spa/ "Static Program Analysis") lecture notes that they developed for graduate instruction at Aarhus University.

 Accompanying those notes is a [Scala implementation](https://github.com/cs-au-dk/TIP/) that provides a number of static analysis implementations and interpreter-based evaluators.